Presbyterian Church (USA): Israeli–Palestinian conflict

 In August 2011, the American National Middle Eastern Presbyterian Caucus (NMEPC) endorsed the boycott, divestment, and sanctions (BDS) campaign against Israel.

 In January 2014, The PC(USA) published "Zionism unsettled", which was commended as "a valuable opportunity to explore the political ideology of Zionism".
-One critic claimed it was anti-Zionist and characterised the Israeli–Palestinian as a conflict fueled by a "pathology inherent in Zionism".
+One critic claimed it was anti-Zionist and characterized the Israeli–Palestinian as a conflict fueled by a "pathology inherent in Zionism".
 The Simon Wiesenthal Center described the study guide as "a hit-piece outside all norms of interfaith dialogue.
 It is a compendium of distortions, ignorance and outright lies – that tragically has emanated too often from elites within this church".
 The PC(USA) subsequently withdrew the publication from sale on its website.

 On June 20, 2014, the General Assembly in Detroit approved a measure (310–303) calling for divestment from stock in Caterpillar, Hewlett-Packard and Motorola Solutions in protest of Israeli policies on the West Bank.
 The vote was immediately and sharply criticized by the American Jewish Committee which accused the General Assembly of acting out of anti-Semitic motives.
 Proponents of the measure strongly denied the accusations.

 In June 2022, at its 225th General Assembly, the church's Committee on International Engagement voted to declare Israel an apartheid state and designate Nakba Day.
 The committee also called for an end to Israel's blockade of the Gaza Strip and affirmed the "right of all people to live and worship peacefully" in Jerusalem.